In today’s travel economy, bang for your holiday buck matters. So why not combine your next ski holiday with your next adventure holiday.

-Utah is where you can not only find the USA’s best national parks but also the very best ski resorts.
+This USA state is where you can not only find the nation’s best national parks but also the very best ski resorts.
 So you can go from the most powdery slopes alongside charming small ski towns, then switch vibes completely to jaw-dropping red canyons that you may just have all to yourself.

 Here’s exactly how to find the best of both worlds in Utah.

 Your best bet is to fly into Salt Lake City, which is your gateway to the promised land – there are over ten ski resorts within an hour’s drive of the city.

 The easiest way to fly from Australia is to connect via Los Angeles or San Francisco.
 You can also stopover in Las Vegas, Nevada for some fun before you head onwards to the magic of Utah.

 It’s recommended to spend one night in Salt Lake City to acclimatise to the altitude before moving onto your first part of your holiday…

 If you want good snow, there’s really just no going past a state that is so confident about the quality of their snow, they’ve trademarked it as ‘The Greatest Snow On Earth®’.

 And with 15 ski resorts across the state of Utah, and about 13m of snowfall falling on the mountains each season, you’ve got nothing but options.